 The purpose of this report is to provide College of Engineering instructors with descriptive, formative feedback about their teaching that they can use as a basis for reflection and to plan subsequent improvements of their teaching.
 UNL's three recommended inputs for informing teaching excellence are peer review, student survey, and self-reflection.
-This report provides a place for you to bring all three inputs together.
-The report includes the results of peer review in the form of peer observation, and it contains spaces for reflection on the results of those observations as well as the results of the Student Learning Experiences (SLE) survey.
+This report provides a place for you to bring two of those three inputs together from a longitudinal perspective.
+The report includes several semesters of results from peer review (through peer observation) and the Teaching Practices Inventory (TPI).
+It also includes space to reflect on those results.

-This data used to create this report were collected through the Classroom Observation Protocol for Undergraduate STEM (COPUS) and the Teaching Practices Inventory (TPI) during the S22 semester.
+The data used to create this report were collected through the Classroom Observation Protocol for Undergraduate STEM (COPUS) and the TPI during the following semesters: F18, S19, F19, S20.
 The report is divided into the following sections:

-- 1. Comprehensive Instructional Profile Reflection: A reflection, to be completed after reviewing the report's contents. - 2.
+- 1. Multi-Semester Profile Reflection: A reflection, to be completed after reviewing the report's contents. - 2.
 About COPUS: A brief explanation of COPUS and the data it generates - 3.
-Your COPUS Results: Your results from the COPUS observations that were done in your course this semester - 4.
-Your TPI Results: Your results from the Teaching Practices Inventory this semester - 5.
-Recommendations: Recommendations for you based on your COPUS and TPI results - 6.
-Resources: Information about how the Engineering and Computing Education Core (ECEC) can help you implement the recommendations in this report - 7.
-End of Semester Reflections: A set of reflection activities designed to be used in conjunction with your Student Learning Experiences (SLE) Survey results - 8.
-Appendix: More information about COPUS
+Your COPUS Results: Your results from the COPUS observations that have been done in your course to date - 4.
+Your TPI Results: Your results from the Teaching Practices Inventory to date - 5.
+Resources: Information about how the Engineering and Computing Education Core (ECEC) can help you - 6.
+Appendix: More information about COPUS faculty/.
+If you have any questions about this report or how to interpret its contents, contact Dr. Markeya Peteranetz or Dr. Tareq Daher.

 Throughout the report, comparisons are made between your data and the data the ECEC has collected on other instructors' courses in the College of Engineering.
-This dataset contains only instructors who have participated in ECEC programs during or after the Fall 2017 semester and does not contain all teaching faculty in the college.
+This dataset contains only instructors who have participated in ECEC programs during or after the Spring 2017 semester and does not contain all teaching faculty in the college.

 You can maximize the impact of this report by using it as a basis for reflecting on your teaching practices, which is why we have built reflection exercises into the report itself.
-We have included the SLE survey results reflection at the end of the report to encourage you to reflect on those data, and so that the record of your reflections can easily be stored together in a single file that can be accessed later or shared (e.g., for annual review purposes).
-Additional reflection packets are available at https://engineering.unl.edu/ecec/resources-faculty/.
-If you have any questions about this report or how to interpret its contents, contact Dr. Markeya Peteranetz or Dr. Tareq Daher.
+Additional reflection packets are available at https://engineering.unl.edu/ecec/resources-